georgeartz/Tic-tac-toe/README.md

 # Tic-tac-toe
-Check tic-tac-toe board to see if either player has won.
+Check a valid tic-tac-toe board to see if either player has won.

 Input:
 	board... array that represents a tic-tac-toe board.
 Board[rowSize * rowSize]